ingresso-group/slate/source/includes/_intro.md

 <!---
 # TODOs / Questions

+* Add a note in reserve about `seat_request_status` - add a blue note warning that you can receive seats you didn't ask for, if you don't want them you must release them, sometimes it will not be possible to reserve particular seats (eg if they leave a single) so good to suggest to customers not to select the same ones again
+* Matt to explain how to distinguish between these no booking fee and discounted face value offers in events / perfs / availability
+* Matt to add docs for cities and categories
 * Matt to include detail on how user authentication works now, and what our recommended approach is
 * Matt to include a section describing how our caching works
-* Matt to explain how to distinguish between these no booking fee and discounted face value offers in events / perfs / availability
-* Matt to add docs for cities and categories
-* Matt to add a small section on versioning.
 * Matt to add a test meta event, and refer to this in the test intro section and wherever meta events are mentioned.
-* Matt to add info about reserving individual seats - can select non-contiguous but only when a flag is included? and only within a single price band

 * Error codes need to be added everywhere by Pete.